 - You’ll most likely enjoy the taste of Kube filtered water.
 Carbon filtration does a great job of removing chlorine odor & taste along with other foul municipal water flavors while leaving essential minerals intact.
 This leads to refreshing, crisp-tasting water that hasn’t been made acidic through demineralization.

-- Most people enjoy the space-saving design of the Kube.
+- The space-saving design of the Kube

 - If you’re a renter, the Kube is an excellent under-sink water filtration system option since it requires no permanent alterations to existing plumbing or your sink.